dward2/BME547/Assignments/Live_Dead_Assay_Analysis/README.md

 To analyze the image, look at the green and red values for each data point.
 If the green value is **greater than or equal to 75**, then that data point represents a "live" cell.
-If the red value is **greater than or equal to 75**, the that data point represents a "dead" cell.
+If the red value is **greater than or equal to 75**, then that data point represents a "dead" cell.
 If neither value is greater than 75, there is not a cell at that data point.
 It is not possible for both the green and red data to be greater than 75.